Code-Institute-Submissions/Movie-Madness/README.md

 ## Testing
----

 The sites responsiveness was testes using Google developer tools.
 All devices provided were tested.

 User testing was done to ensure:

     * All links work correctly.
     * Links to other sites make use of target="_blank", so as to open the linked site in a new tab.
     * The email form gives an error if a required field is not filled in.
     * The email input gives an error if an email is entered in an incorrect format.
     * The navbar links link to the correct section of the site for the link clicked on.
     * All hover and visited effects work correctly and as intended.
-    * Th video plays on loop as intended.
+    * The video plays on loop as intended.

 ## Deployment
----

 The site is hosted on github pages.
 It is deployed from the master branch.